Skip to content

 Communications

 Your phone becomes a paperweight faster than you’d expect.
 Cell coverage works reasonably well in Pedernales town, but fades to nothing as you head toward the beaches and national park.
-At Bahía de las Águilas, expect zero signal for calls, texts, or data.
-This isn’t a minor inconvenience; it means you can’t call your boat captain, look up directions, or contact your hotel if plans change.
+At Bahia de las Aguilas, expect zero signal for calls, texts, or data.
+This isn’t a minor inconvenience.
+It means you can’t call your boat captain, look up directions, or contact your hotel if plans change.

 Safety